 Maps (2D) and Scenes (3D) are interactive displays of geographic information that you can use to tell stories and answer questions.
 The resources and configuration that define a map or scene are gathered together into a single document (container) which can be opened, shared, and edited across the ArcGIS platform.
-These geographic documents combine data tables, layers, symbology, map content, and more.
-They can contain analysis capabilities that reveal patterns and solve problems.
 This topic describes how maps and scenes fit into the ArcGIS platform and your own apps.

-Maps and scenes consist of the following components:
+Maps and scenes can consist of the following components:

 - Basemap & elevation sources- Both maps and scenes use basemaps to provide context (the background) for the geographic content in your app.
 Elevation sources allow scenes to render realistic terrain.

 - Operational layers - These visualize the important content in your map or scene - that which informs the user, tells a story, or otherwise provides value.
 To learn more about the role of layers and tables, see Layers and tables.